Typhoid fever and paratyphoid fever

 How does it spread?

-Typhoid fever is transmitted via faecal-oral route.
-The causative bacteria are passed in the faeces and urine of infected people, which may contaminate food, water or beverages and cause infection in the consumer of such contaminated food.
+Typhoid and paratyphoid fevers are mainly transmitted via the faecal-oral route.
+The causative bacteria are passed in the faeces and urine of infected people, which may contaminate food, water or beverages and cause infection in those who have consumed the contaminated items.
+Types of food which are susceptible to contamination include shellfish (particularly oysters), raw fruits and vegetables, and unpasteurised milk and dairy products.
+Transmission through sexual contact, especially among men who have sex with men, has rarely been documented.

 How can you prevent it?

-Travellers can protect themselves by observing good personal hygiene and food hygiene.
-They should always wash their hands before eating or handling food, and after going to the toilet.
-They should avoid drinking contaminated water or beverage with ice of doubtful origin, eating uncooked or undercooked food, particularly shellfish, and eating cut or peeled fruits.
+Travellers should observe good personal hygiene and food hygiene.
+They should always wash their hands thoroughly with liquid soap and water before eating or handling food, and after going to the toilet.
+They should avoid drinking contaminated water or beverages with ice of doubtful origin, eating uncooked or undercooked food, particularly shellfish, and eating cut or peeled fruits.

 How is it treated?